ibm-cloud-docs/security-hub/deploy.md

 ## Before you begin
 {: #deploy-before}

-Before you get started, be sure that you have completed all of the prerequistes outlined in [Before you begin](/docs/security-hub?topic=security-hub-prereqs).
+Before you get started, be sure that you have completed all of the prerequistes outlined in [Preparing to deploy](/docs/security-hub?topic=security-hub-prereqs).

 ## Adding the architecture to a project
 {: #deploy-details-deploy}